atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Example:**

-Look up the value of the key `public:publickey@alice` (the key is created and shared by @alice and lives on their secondary server where the key is public).
+Look up the value of the key `public:publickey@alice` (the key is created and shared by @alice and lives on their atServer where the key is public).

 `plookup:publickey@alice`